Grants Accounting is responsible for the post award administration of all externally sponsored research grants, contracts, and awards.

 Q Can I purchase equipment or supplies for a sponsored project near the end of the period of performance?

 When purchases are made near the end of the project it is more difficult to demonstrate that they benefit the project.
 Purchases made within the last 90 days of an award should be limited and reviewed to ensure that they are received during the period of performance, and documentation should be provided to the Controller’s office justifying how the item or service benefited the project during the period of performance.

 PIs can request certain amendments to the conditions of their grant (e.g., no-cost extensions, budget re-allocation, and pre-award spending).
-This can be done by completing the Grant Modification Form and submitting it to Wesley Court, Post Award Analyst, and Nick Brightman, Associate Director of Grants and Sponsored Programs
+This can be done by completing the Grant Modification Form and submitting it to Wesley Court, Director of Post Award Administration, and Nick Brightman, Associate Director of Grants and Sponsored Programs.

 152 Maple Street